Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Sterilised or infertile subjects are exempt from the requirement to use contraception.
 In order to be considered sterilised or infertile, subjects must generally have undergone surgical sterilisation (vasectomy/bilateral tubectomy, hysterectomy and bilateral ovariectomy) or be postmenopausal defined as 12 months or more with no menses prior to enrolment.

-A procedure for preauthorisations of non-compliance from the register (waivers) is in general not accepted by the Danish Health and Medicines Authority.
+A procedure for preauthorisations of non-compliance from the register (waivers) is in general not accepted by the Danish Medicines Agency.

 Clinical trials with medicinal products in humans must be conducted in accordance with good clinical practice (GCP) cf. the Danish Medicines Act section 88(2).